Why No Plans For Aluminum Trailers?

 Mechanic

-By it’s nature, steel is a lot more forgiving and doesn’t tend to fail in the same ways as aluminum.
+By its nature, steel is a lot more forgiving and doesn’t tend to fail in the same ways as aluminum.
 Also, welds for Steel don’t have the same heat distress character as do welds with aluminum.
 It’s just different, and you can see it — especially when stress causes fatigue.
 See the photos below.

 Customer